idfy-io/docs/apidocs.md

 * Post: Create a new resource or exceute a command on the resource that is only can be exceuted once.
 * Put: Replace a resource or exceute a command on the resource that is only can be exceuted mulitple times.
 * Patch: Partially update a resoruce.
-* Delte: Delete a resoure.
+* Delete: Delete a resoure.

 ## Formats
 The Idfy API only support json format at the time beeing.
 All request must use the Content-type header set top application/json.
 The json will use camelCasing.
 All request must use the UTF-8 encoding.
 All responsens will be in UTF-8.